How to make a legally valid contract

 Not only does this take a lot of time, but it also introduces the opportunity for human error, things getting misplaced or lost in the mail, and can be expensive.

-Electronic signatures, while quite a recent development in the history of contracts are in many ways simpler and more practical.
+Electronic signatures, while quite a recent development in the history of contracts are more straightforward and practical in many ways.

-Documents can be stored digitally with no need for printing and can be signed with a click of a mouse or tap of a screen.
+Documents can be stored digitally without printing and signed with a mouse click or tap on a screen.

-Security is also a lot more robust, as the signatures and contracts themselves can be encrypted and stored securely.
+Security is also much more robust, as the signatures and contracts can be encrypted and stored securely.

 How to electronically sign a contract

-There are now a variety of ways to sign documents electronically.
+There are now various ways to sign documents electronically.

-Probably the easiest and most practical way is to use a service that is specifically designed for the contract signing, such as PandaDoc.
+The easiest and most practical way is to use a service specifically designed for contract signing, such as PandaDoc.

 These services make it as easy as possible to add your signature to a wide array of different types of contracts and create a formal mutual agreement.